 West Africa Secondary School Certificate (WASSC)

-If you have completed your West Africa Secondary School Certificate in Nigeria you will need to take our one year International Foundation Year or International Year One programme, or the equivalent from another institution, before beginning your undergraduate studies.
+If you have completed the West Africa Secondary School Certificate in Nigeria you will need to take our one year International Foundation Year or International Year One programme, or the equivalent from another institution, before beginning your undergraduate studies.

 If you have successfully completed one year of a Bachelor's degree at an accredited university in Nigeria and you have achieved good grades, then you will be considered for direct entry to the first year of a Bachelor's degree programme.